SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 The basic structure is *traffic/road users + mortality/morbidity + action*

 In the *action* terms, `limit$` is not included (only `limiting`) as mostly used for city limits or speed limits. `improv*` was added as an action term - although the focus is on reducing accidents, a number of works talk about e.g. "improving mortality outcomes". `prevent*` is not used to reduce results generally talking about "preventable deaths", rather than prevention.
-In the *traffic* terms,  `vehicle OR driver OR car OR cars` are combined in a separate phrase, with `accident OR crash` etc, because these are used in a biomedical or general context (e.g. "xyz works as a vehicle for delivery of the drug"; "car T cells"; "x is a driver of y").
+In the *traffic* terms, `vehicle OR driver OR car OR cars` are combined with `accident OR crash...` because these terms are used in a biomedical or general context not to do with traffic (e.g. "xyz works as a vehicle for delivery of the drug"; "car T cells"; "x is a driver of y").

 ``` Ceylon =
 TS =